jonasthewolf/gsn2x/doc/src/mod_info.md

     gsn2x index.gsn.yaml

+Or even (if you name the entry point file: `index.gsn.yaml`):

+    gsn2x

 Of course, "used" modules can also include other modules on their own.
 There is a check implemented to prevent circular includes.